The time is upon us in which the great pumpkin obsession swiftly transforms into the great peppermint obsession.

 It's time for another edition of the #MakeYourMove campaign I'm participating in with Kohl's!
 I promised to deliver easy, delish, plant-based recipes that the whole fam will adore and this holiday recipe does NOT disappoint.
 Let's get into it!

-I have a wild crazy beautiful love affair with these Lemon Coconut and Pumpkin Protein No-Bake Bites.
+I have a wild crazy beautiful love affair with these Lemon Coconut Energy Bites and Pumpkin Protein No-Bake Bites.
 They're moist and perfect and dreamy and begging to be introduced to their chocolatey cousin.
-Because everyone needs a chocolate cousin, no?
-I get asked fairly often about which cacao I use.
-I buy this one from Amazon in bulk because it's raw and organic and humbelievable and for those reasons and more, I literally use it every single day (usually in the form of this blueberry cacao smoothie, duh).
+Because everyone needs a chocolate cousin.

 To make cacao, hand-selected Peruvian cacao beans are milled at low temperature and separated from the cacao butter without the use of any harsh chemicals or solvents, thus protecting the precious nutrients, antioxidants, and flavah flaves.
 Cacao is one of the best sources of age-defying and disease-fighting antioxidants out there.
 It's also a good source of theobromine, a bioactive compound that improves blood flow.
 Plants are amazing, aren't they?